redfish64/TinyTravelTracker/README.md

 Upgraded to Tangram 10.1 which fixes some chinese fonts not showing up.

-Itegrated igor-cali's italian language translation.
+Integrated igor-cali's italian language translation.

 V 1.1.38